lanea07/laravel_jwt_api_skeleton/README.md

 - All responses vía ApiResponse facade are JSON-formatted for easy frontend integration.

 ## Additional Docs
-The app makes heavy use of `tymon/jwt` and `"spatie/laravel-permission"`.
+The app makes use of `tymon/jwt` and `"spatie/laravel-permission"`.
 These are the official sites:

 - [Tymon/jwt](https://jwt-auth.readthedocs.io/en/develop)
 - [Spatie/laravel-permission](https://spatie.be/docs/laravel-permission/v6/introduction)